EOSIO/taurus-node/docs/02_cleos/02_how-to-guides/how-to-create-an-account.md

 | `ActiveKey` is optional but recommended.

 [[info | Note]]
-| To create a new account in the EOSIO blockchain, an existing account, also referred to as a creator account, is required to authorize the creation of a new account.
-For a newly created EOSIO blockchain, the default system account used to create a new account is eosio.
+| To create a new account in the EOSIO-Taurus blockchain, an existing account, also referred to as a creator account, is required to authorize the creation of a new account.
+For a newly created EOSIO-Taurus blockchain, the default system account used to create a new account is eosio.

 **Example Output**
 ```sh